 Is it your first time in Bangkok?
 If yes, you should check out the following sights and activities to experience the best that the Thai capital has to offer.
-With this list you can be sure to discover the City of Angels in many different lights!
+With this list you can be sure to discover the City of Angels from multiple perspectives!

-If you are looking for a fun shopping experience, you will find the right spot in the heart of Bangkok.
-Many shopping malls are concentrated in Siam and offer something for every taste and budget.
+Shopping malls in Bangkok know no limits and are among the finest in Southeast Asia.
+The ICONSIAM is the latest addition among the super malls in the capital and redefines luxury shopping on a whole new level.
+If you are looking for a more diverse shopping experience, you will find the right spot in the heart of Bangkok.
+Many malls and boutiques are concentrated in the district of Siam and offer something for every taste and budget.
 Be sure to check out Siam Paragon and MBK for a good variety of shopping malls.

-Street food is an essential part of city life in Bangkok but is less and less common due to strict regulations.
+Street food is an essential part of city life in Bangkok.
 Under the free sky you will not only find simple and traditional meals that Thai people love to eat, but also one of the few Michelin star rated street foods in the world!

 Your shopping experience in Bangkok would not be complete without a visit at Chatuchak.
 The weekend market offers almost everything you can think of and is the perfect place to practise your bargaining skills.
 How to find your way in this huge market?
 Just let your curiosity guide you!

 I do admit, Asiatique is much like a small Disneyland and the majority of visitors are foreigners.
 There’s nothing authentic here.
 Nonetheless, it’s still a fun and cosy place to hang out.
-You will find a great selection of shops, restaurants and evening shows.
+You will find a great selection of shops similar to those at Chatuchak, restaurants and evening shows.
 Asiatique is both popular among the young crowd and families with children.